knguyen0105/CarND-PID-Control-Project/README.md

 ### Describe how the final hyperparameters were chosen.

 Trial & error mostly.
-I tweaked mainmy Kp & Kd.
+I tweaked mainly Kp & Kd.

 ---